I was an enterprise architect before I knew what the term meant.

-I just didn’t fit in with all the other late 90’s start up brats.
+I just didn’t fit in with all the other late 90’s start up hotshots.
 I wasn’t a developer (unless you include html and flash, which I don’t).
 I wasn’t a network techie.
-I wasn’t a dba.
+I wasn’t a DBA.
 I wasn’t a business analyst.
 I definitely wasn’t in sales or marketing.
-Frankly in the world of a 5 man internet start up, there isn’t much room for anyone else.
+Frankly in the world of a 5 man internet start-up, there isn’t much room for anyone else.
 I was just the guy who was always trying to figure out how our technology matched up with the stated need.
-In short, I spent my start up years wondering why anyone needed the things we were coming up with.
+In short, I spent my start-up years wondering why anyone needed the things we were coming up with.

 “What problem is this solving?”

 A room full of 20 year olds hyped up on Dew and coffee with angel investor dollar signs in their eyes weren’t interested in hearing that question.
 In the second half of the 1990s, it didn’t really seem to matter what you were producing so long as the hype was sufficient to garner buyout attention.
 And trust me, that worked (for a while).
 I thought I was going to retire forever.

 Another question met with bewildered stares.
 When frenzied, iterative development and flowing, constant delivery of features is the drumbeat, the need to assess the solution within the context of the business is not high on the priority list.
 Well, if you lived through the dot-com bubble in the 90s, you know how that worked out.